 - Deleting individual pieces of content, such as answers, comments, or posts

 If you are certain you wish to delete your account, visit your account privacy settings and choose "Delete Account".
 It will ask you for your password in order to confirm the deletion (Note: if you created the account via Google or Facebook, you will first need to create a password by clicking the "Change Password" link near the top of the page, then clicking on "create an account password").
-Once you confirm, your account will be deactivated immediately and the deletion process will begin.
+Once you confirm the deletion of your account, the account will be deactivated immediately and the deletion process will begin.
 If you login during the next 14 days, the account will be reactivated and deletion will be canceled.
-If you need your account to be deleted before the 14 day deactivation period, please let us know.

 Once the 14-day grace period has expired and your account has been deleted, your content and profile will be permanently deleted, and personal data associated with your account will be removed from Quora’s databases.
 Keep in mind that your content may have been republished or shared by others outside of the Quora Platform.
 Account deletion on the Quora Platform does not remove any links or data hosted by others.
 However, under Quora’s Terms of Service, users republishing content from the Quora Platform have an obligation, upon request to delete content that has been deleted on the Quora Platform.